dogguts/githubtestlogger/README.md

 | GitHub.TestLogger | ![Nuget](https://img.shields.io/nuget/v/GitHub.TestLogger?logoColor=%20) | [GPR](https://github.com/dogguts/githubtestlogger/packages/297979) |

 ## Usage
-Github logger can report test results automatically to your workflow.
+Github logger can report test results automatically to your GitHub workflow.

 :warning: This logger can only be used from within a GitHub workflow, since it requires several environment variables provided by GitHub to access the GitHub Api.